Josh Jung Player Props: Rangers vs. Tigers

 - The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers' 4.44 team ERA ranks 20th across all league pitching staffs.
+- The Tigers' 4.53 team ERA ranks 22nd among all league pitching staffs.

-- The Tigers rank 22nd in baseball in home runs given up (67 total, 1.3 per game).
+- The Tigers rank 22nd in baseball in home runs surrendered (68 total, 1.3 per game).

-- His last time out came on Thursday against the Chicago White Sox, when the righty tossed six innings, surrendering two earned runs while giving up three hits.
+- In his most recent appearance on Friday, the left-hander went four innings against the Chicago White Sox, allowing five earned runs while surrendering six hits.

-- In four games this season, the 27-year-old has put up a 4.15 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .188 to his opponents.
+- The 25-year-old has amassed an ERA of 7.80, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .307 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.